Casilium/casilium/README.md

 * Copy **config/local.php.dist** to **config/local.php**
   * Edit the *url* key for your database details

+**Database Setup**

+Calsium uses Doctrine for database and migrations which enables easy modification and setup of the databases.
+To run the database migration tool, from the project root run:

+    ./vendor/bin/doctrine-migrations: migrations:migrate

+You will need to ensure that the scripts are executable, if not run

+    chmod a+x /vendor/bin/*

 License
 -------
 Calisium os released under the GPL2 license.
 See the included LICENSE.txt